ShaojieJiang/lit-seq/README.md

 ## License

 Please observe the Apache 2.0 license that is listed in this repository.
-In addition, the Lightning framework is Patent Pending.